ptichko/ptichko.github.io/_posts/2021-05-19-Exploring-Google-Scholar-Citations.md

 ## Estimating a Non-Linear Model for Stephen Hawking's and Richard Feinman's Citation History

-From plotting the data, the total citations from Hawking and Feinman both appear to follow an expoential trend over the course of their citation history.
-We can try fitting an exponential regression model for each author and estimate parmetesr for the model.
-We use the nls() in R for fitting non-linear models, we specify our formula for an expontential model and supply starting parameters for the optimization procedure that are derived from a simple linear regression model.
+From plotting the data, the total citations from Hawking and Feinman both appear to follow an exponential trend over the course of their citation history.
+We can try fitting an exponential regression model for each author and estimate parameters for the models.
+We use the nls() in R for fitting non-linear models, where we can specify our formula for an expontential model and supply starting parameters for the optimization procedure that are derived from a simple linear regression model.
 Finally, we plot the prediction of the model against the citation data from Google Scholar.

 ```
 # Fit expontential model to Feynman